jhs/build-couchdb/README.md

 realize you need couchdb, just type
 `. ~/my/stuff/code/build-couchdb/build/env.sh` or whatever and it will work.

 You can source the file as often as you like.
-Subsequent exection will not do anything.
+Subsequent execution will not do anything.

     . build/env.sh